How to Replace a Toilet Cistern Inlet Valve

 • Rubber gloves

-• Plumbers tape (PTFE / Teflon tape) — but only for the threads the manufacturer specifies
+• Plumbers tape (PTFE / Teflon) — but only on threads the manufacturer specifies

-• A torch and a good light source — cisterns are dark inside
+• A torch — cisterns are dark inside

-Brand-wise, Caroma, Fluidmaster Pro 400 (Aussie spec), and Geberit are all WaterMark-certified and reliable.
+Brand-wise, Caroma, Fluidmaster Pro 400 (Aussie spec) and Geberit are all WaterMark-certified and reliable.
 Avoid eBay generics that don’t show a WaterMark certificate number on the box — they’re not legal to install, and using one voids your home insurance for water damage if it fails.
+Reece, Tradelink and Bunnings all stock compliant valves.

 Step 1: Identify your cistern type